fredegelston-design/ANLY-615-Project/README.md

 Note: SQL Database is a hosted server from Aiven.
 Please see aiven_database_credentials.PNG file for login creditials if issues are encountered (this should not be necesscary as all credentials and connection strings/engines have been formatted within the script)

+Note: API keys for FRED data are included in the code files included in the zip file for grading purposes, however for outside reproducablity, instructions to create personal API keys are at the end of this document.

 2. The code for this project is seperated into three files, run the code in the following order:
    i.
 1python_import_clean_export
    ii.
 2sql_database_sorting_merging